palewire/first-automated-chart/docs/index.md

 If your system is blocking you from installing the tool, you’ll likely need to work around its barriers.
 For instance, on MacOS, this might require visiting your system’s security settings to allow the installation.
 ```

-Once the program is installed, you can accept the installation wizard’s offer to immediately open the program, or you can search for “Jupyter Lab” in your operating system’s application finder.
+Once the installer finishes, you can accept its offer to immediately open the program, or you can search for “Jupyter Lab” in your operating system’s application finder.
 That will open up a new window that looks something like this:

 ![](_static/jupyter-desktop-splash.png)

-Now click the "New notebook..." button to open the Python interface.
+Now click the "New notebook..." button to start a Python interface.
 It will open up the notebook with an empty cell, which is where you can write and run your code.

 ![](_static/jupyter-desktop-blank.png)